-Bearing in mind all of the above it proposed to allocate 8 sites for employment development which in total amount to 101ha.
+Bearing in mind all of the above it proposed to allocate 8 sites for employment development which in total amount to 1074ha.

 Firstly, 7ha of previously developed land at Friargate in Coventry city centre are allocated for B1 office development as part of an office led mixed-use redevelopment which already has planning permission.
-The Friargate site occupies a highly accessible location adjacent to Coventry Railway Station and is identified in the city Centre Area Action Plan as a new business district for the city centre.
+The Friargate site occupies a highly accessible location adjacent to Coventry Railway Station and is identified in the ecity Centre Area Action Plan as a new business district for the city centre.

-The 16.5ha previously developed Lyons Park site at Coundon Wedge Drive in the north west of the city is allocated for a mix of B1, B2 and B8 uses in accordance with the extant planning permission covering this site.
-Construction is currently nearing completion on 5 industrial/warehouse units on 4ha of the site.
-The remainder of the site currently remains undeveloped.
+The 2316.5ha previously developed Lyons Park site at Coundon Wedge Drive in the north west of the city is allocated for a mix of B1, B2 and B8 uses in accordance with the extant planning permission covering this site.
+Construction is currently nearing completion on of 5 industrial/warehouse units on 4.5ha of the site has now been completed.
+The remaining 19hader of the site eithercurrently remains undevelopedor has commenced development in early 2017 so is subject to the allocation figure in Policy JE2.

-26.5ha of greenfield land at Whitley Business Park in the south east of the city are also allocated for a mix of research and development, industrial and storage/distribution uses (B1, B2 and B8) in accordance with previous planning approvals for employment development on this site.
+3026.5 ha of greenfield land at Whitley Business Park in the south east of the city are also allocated for a mix of research and development, industrial and storage/distribution uses (B1, B2 and B8) in accordance with previous planning approvals for employment development on this site.
 The site occupies a key location adjacent to the world headquarters of Jaguar Land Rover at Whitley.
 The site also lies adjacent to the A45/A46 strategic highway network.
 Whitley Business Park was allocated as an employment site in the 2001 Coventry Development Plan but has remained undeveloped for many years with access problems in particular being cited as a constraint to the site's development.
 However, the attractiveness of the site to occupiers has recently been enhanced by highway improvement works comprising a new vehicle bridge and slip roads which have significantly improved access.
-Detailed planning approval has recently been granted for a large B8 unit on 18ha of the site and another planning application has recently been submitted for an industrial/warehouse unit (B1/B2/B8) on a further 3ha.
+Detailed planning approval has recently been granted for a large B8 unit on 128ha of the site with a further 9ha of the site expected to contribute towards the growth aspirations of JLR in association with the land at Whitley South (in Warwick District) and another planning application has recently been submitted for an industrial/warehouse unit (B1/B2/B8) on a further 3ha.